 What I have shared with you in this post may sound stranger than fiction.
 That is because it’s a true story!
 It happened to me while I was serving as an Archdeacon in the Anglican Church in Australia.
-The healing of water and the healing of our bodies with water have since become a vital part of my practice.
+The healing of water and the healing of our bodies with water have been a vital part of my practice ever since.